aspose-html/Aspose.HTML-Products/html/en/net/generators/textarea/_index.md

 {{<section overview>}}
 ---
-h2: HTML Textarea Generator
+h2: Generate HTML Textarea on the fly!
 ---

-The [textarea](https://html.spec.whatwg.org/multipage/form-elements.html#the-textarea-element) HTML element represents a multi-line plain-text editing control, useful when you want to allow users to enter a sizeable amount of free-form text, for example a comment on a review or feedback form.
+The [textarea](https://html.spec.whatwg.org/multipage/form-elements.html#the-textarea-element) HTML element defines an area where you can enter multiple lines of text.
+This is a multi-line plain text editing element, that allows users to enter large amounts of text in an arbitrary form, such as reviews, comments or feedback forms.

+<b>Note:</b> Text boxes are classified into two types: text fields and text areas.
+These two text boxes serve different purposes and help users understand what they should be entering into the text field.
+A text area is defined by a `<textarea>` tag.
+You can define a small [text input](/html/{{lang.url-fragment}}net/generators/text/) box using HTML `<input>` elements with `type='text'`.

 {{<section plugin>}}